 - Be as flexible as possible with dropoff and pickup times.
 Even if you cannot switch to drop-and-hook load, you can respect drivers’ time more effectively if you can offer a window for delivery dropoffs and pickups.
 Be sure to communicate with carriers and drivers, too, so they can adapt their schedules as needed when the unexpected happens.

-Contact Rockfarm Supply Chain Solutions
+Contact Rockfarm for Transportation Management Solutions

 If you’d like to improve truck lead times and create enhanced efficiency at every level of the supply chain, contact Rockfarm to find out how we can lower your shipping costs while improving customer experience and your effectiveness.